 The legislative power in Nigeria is shared by the National Assembly and the state legislatures.
-The National Assembly exercises its legislative power through the adoption of Bills in both the House of Representatives and the Senate.
+164 The National Assembly exercises its legislative power through the adoption of Bills in both the House of Representatives and the Senate.
 A Bill may originate in either of the houses.
 There are three categories of Bills: an Executive Bill, a Member's Bill, or a Private Bill.
 Although anyone may initiate a Bill, only a member of the National Assembly may introduce it on the floor of the House of Representatives or the Senate.

 There is a movement to repeal attempted suicide legislation in Nigeria.
 The Centre for Health Ethics Law and Development (CHELD) advocates for the reform of the law against attempted suicide in Nigeria.
-Through this Project, CHELD has provided legal support and representation, appearing before courts and obtaining the release of persons who have attempted suicide from prisons.174
+Through this Project, CHELD has provided legal support and representation, appearing before courts and obtaining the release of persons who have attempted suicide from prisons.
+In the southern states of Nigeria (other than Lagos), a bill to amend the Criminal Code Act Cap C38, Laws of the Federation 2004, passed a second reading on 15 February 2022.
+In the bill seeks to amend the punishment for the offence of attempted suicide from an imprisonment term of one year, to compulsory counselling and community service for a period not less than six months.
+However, there has been no mention of this bill since spring 2022, and it does not appear that it has progressed any further through the legislative process, so it has not yet been passed into law.